 Bear attacks Florida woman on her own driveway

-A woman in Florida has been left with serious facial injuries after being attacked by a black bear on her driveway.
+A woman in Florida has been left with facial injuries after being attacked by a black bear on her driveway.

 The Debary resident, who identified herself as Aydee, said she had been walking her dog on the driveway when she spotted a large black bear, which was with her cubs.